 If you’re looking for a homework station for a child, it’s all about planning and organization.
 While it’s important to make the space comfortable and inviting for your child, it’s even more important to take time to set up the space in a way that will actually support studying.
 That means developing systems that will help your child study more efficiently with a dedicated homework station that allows them to be more organized.
 Once you have a designated space for homework, you can create a schedule, stick to it, and keep the area organized with supplies.

-How do I set up a virtual learning home?
+How do I set up virtual learning homework stations?

 Homeschool Is Still School